Threona-Kannard/OpenGL-template/README.md

  There are a lot of tools and software that provide the C/C++ compiler for Windows like MinGW, Cygwin, ...
 But in this tutorial, I will use the MinGW x64 (download <a href="https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win64/Personal%20Builds/mingw-builds/" target="_blank">here</a>):

 ![MinGW download](https://user-images.githubusercontent.com/66297538/118797421-c4d10480-b8c6-11eb-9a1c-28b22cfdf435.png)

+- If you use the installer, you need to config the settings like the image below

 ![image](https://user-images.githubusercontent.com/66297538/120953780-f592b400-c777-11eb-99ec-952065180966.png)

+- If you download the zip file, please choose the `x86_64-posix-seh.zip`

-After that you need to create an enviroment variable for MinGW by following the steps below:
+After that you need to create an environment variable for MinGW by following the steps below:
    - Step 1: Find the `env` in the window search bar.

    ![image](https://user-images.githubusercontent.com/66297538/120768256-24c1df00-c546-11eb-841c-b3e8d504fb0c.png)
    - Step 2: Choose the `Environment Variables` button.